Known issues with Azure Data Lake Storage Gen2

 Unmanaged VM disks are not supported in accounts that have a hierarchical namespace.
 If you want to enable a hierarchical namespace on a storage account, place unmanaged VM disks into a storage account that doesn't have the hierarchical namespace feature enabled.

-Filesystem Support in PowerShell and Azure CLI
+File system support in SDKs, PowerShell, and Azure CLI

 Use only the latest version of AzCopy (AzCopy v10).
 Earlier versions of AzCopy such as AzCopy v8.1, are not supported.